xenonnn4w/GSoC-Report/README.md

 </p>

 ### Card Analysis Widget
-The Card Analysis Widget delivers a detailed view of a single deck, presenting key metrics such as the count of new, in-progress, and review cards.
+The Card Analysis Widget delivers a detailed view of a single deck, presenting the number of cards they should review today.
 Unlike the Deck Picker Widget, which covers multiple decks, this widget is dedicated to offering an in-depth focus on one specific deck.
 Users can personalize their widget by pressing and holding it, making it a straightforward tool for staying engaged with their study routine directly from the home screen, without the need to open the app.
 Live preview can be seen [here](https://youtube.com/shorts/wriIqi-N-QU)